anaconda/intel-green-ai/README.md

 /lib/modules/5.15.0-1030-aws/kernel/arch/x86/events/rapl.ko
 ```

-To load these modules into the kernel run the following commands:
+Therefore, we can load these modules into the kernel by running the following commands:

 ```shell
 $ sudo modprobe rapl